DallasUrbanists/dallasurbanists.com/blog/_posts/2023-05-03-seven-cycling-groups-that-meet-weekly-monthly-in-dallas-volume-1.md

 **Jose Benitez:** *“Our average speeds are from 17 to 19 miles an.
 We ride for 20 miles with checkpoints.
 So when I say checkpoints, the checkpoints are basically spots that we meet.
 So we will go for about two or three miles, you give it your all, and that's where we all meet at the end of a checkpoint.
 You'll catch your breath for about 30 seconds, and then we wait for you to push yourself again for another two to three miles.
 So the whole thing is you could get left behind, but we never make a turn without you, so you'll never actually get left behind.
 This is the ride where if you want to race and you wanna get better, we're there to show you how.
 And the only way you get better is riding with people who are better than you.”*

 **Jose Benitez:** *“I'm not the fastest myself on this ride that I created.
 I have team members that run faster than me, but that's what makes me play every day is the challenge of beating my own friends.
 What's life without a little bit of losing, you know?
 A little bit of a challenge.
-So Monday MASH is that for yourself.
+So Monday Mash is that for yourself.
 If you want to push yourself to the limit and see what you can do on a bicycle – road bike, track bike, mountain bike, I don't care what you're on, bring what you got – but understand, we want you to push yourself.
 If you're not there to push yourself, it's one of the rides that you should stay away from because it will intimidate you.
 But if you do wanna be a part of it, then this is how you get faster.”*

-# 6. DALLAS BICYCLE TOURS
+---

+# Dallas Bicycle Tours

-> **THAI TEMPLE RIDE** is a social ride that gathers every 3rd Sunday 10:45 am starting at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt) and destined for [Buddhist Temple of Dallas, 8484 Stults Rd](https://goo.gl/maps/3VLQ1KJvz9TQgriHA?coh=178572&entry=tt).
+> **Thai Temple Ride** is a social ride that gathers every 3rd Sunday 10:45 am starting at [Cold Beer Company, 3600 Main Street](https://goo.gl/maps/WzpYSShSgE1nfbFZ9?coh=178572&entry=tt) and destined for [Buddhist Temple of Dallas, 8484 Stults Rd](https://goo.gl/maps/3VLQ1KJvz9TQgriHA?coh=178572&entry=tt).
 Visit [DallasBicycleTours.com](https://www.dallasbicycletours.com/).
 >
-> **WHITE ROCK LAKE RIDE** is a social ride that gathers every 4th Sunday 10:45 am starting at the parking lot of [Dallas Bike Works, 4875 W Lawther Dr](https://goo.gl/maps/5i4CxXUiP78e7bs86?coh=178572&entry=tt).
+> **White Rock Lake Ride** is a social ride that gathers every 4th Sunday 10:45 am starting at the parking lot of [Dallas Bike Works, 4875 W Lawther Dr](https://goo.gl/maps/5i4CxXUiP78e7bs86?coh=178572&entry=tt).
 Visit [DallasBicycleTours.com](https://www.dallasbicycletours.com/).

 **Heather Cohen:** *“I started a company for local riders.
 It's kind of a love project, a passion project to introduce cycling to people that are traveling to Dallas.
 So we kind of give them a little city tour, take 'em around and combine that with some history and some local art of some of our favorite sites and places.
 I'm a Dallas-native, born and raised here, so it's important to me to showcase our city in the best way possible to those visiting and then also to any friends that would like to ride.*"

-Dallas Bicycle Tours hosts two free monthly bicycle rides: the Thai Temple ride every third Sunday and the White Rock Lake Ride every fourth Sunday.
+Dallas Bicycle Tours hosts two free monthly bicycle rides: the Thai Temple Ride every third Sunday and the White Rock Lake Ride every fourth Sunday.
 Both rides gather at 10:45 in the morning and roll out at 11:00 am.
 Like many groups in this episode, the Thai Temple Ride gathers at Cold Beer Company in Deep Ellum every third Sunday.
 It’s a 12-mile journey to the temple.
 The group rides on the Santa Fe Trail, White Rock Lake Trail, and White Rock Creek Trail.
 Every Sunday, the Buddhist temple has an outdoor food market.

 **Heather Cohen:** *“All the proceeds go to the vendors there and you can get anything from sticky rice to bone noodles to a fish.
 You can get amazing food there.
 It's cash only and all the proceeds are benefiting them and what they do, and everything's locally made and it's a great cause.”*

 After a delicious lunch, the group returns to their starting point on the reverse journey.
 (Side note: if you want to avoid biking 12 miles back to Cold Beer Company, you can bring your bicycle on the train at the DART Forest Lane Station, practically next door to the Buddhist Temple).

 The other Dallas Bicycle Tour that Heather organizes is the White Rock Lake Ride every fourth Saturday.
-The White Rock Lake ride gathers at the Bike Works parking lot on Lawther Road at 10:45 am and rolls out at 11:00 am.
+The White Rock Lake Ride gathers at the Bike Works parking lot on Lawther Road at 10:45 am and rolls out at 11:00 am.
 The trail ride around the lake is approximately 10 miles.

 I asked Heather about how she started cycling.
 Like many, the pandemic was a big reason Heather started spending more time in the saddle.